Cocaine Addiction Treatment

 3. National Institute on Drug Abuse (NIDA).
 Cocaine Research Report.
 2024.

 4. American Journal of Psychiatry.
-Partial Recovery of Brain Metabolism in Methamphetamine Abusers.
+Partial Recovery of Brain Metabolism in methamphetamine Abusers.
 2023.

 5. Journal of Substance Abuse Treatment.
 Modified Cognitive Behavioral Therapy for Cocaine Dependence.
 2023.